What: 2017 Brain Health Fair

 Patients, caregivers, and families can learn about new tools, observe medical equipment in action, and gain awareness of the benefits of nutrition and emotional health.
 Patient groups will present helpful resources and provide health screenings.
 Attendees will learn about the brain, how it works, the field of neurology, and what a neurologist does.
 Local students will be on site to present their Brain Health Fair science projects on the brain, spinal cord, nerve, and muscle.

 Visit the Presentation Stage for a variety of demonstrations throughout the day.
 View the 2017 Presentation Schedule!

 Student Science Fair

 The Brain Health Fair is seeking Boston area students to showcase their individual projects on the brain, spinal cord, nerve or muscle science.
-Project submission deadline is March 10, 2017.
 Student Science Fair projects will be presented at the Brain Health Fair and there will be prizes awarded!
-Project submission deadline is March 10, 2017.
+Project submission deadline has passed for 2017.

 “This really was a once in a lifetime event for my family.
 I never thought I'd hold a human brain!
 The access to impressive neurologists and scientists was so impressive.
 Thank you for this opportunity!”

 Your school could win $1,000 and a cool brain model to enhance its science program if you are one of the five most-represented schools at the Brain Health Fair.
 Gather your students and class mates and come to the event!
 More information about the school competition is coming soon.